Discretization of Linear Problems in Banach Spaces: Residual Minimization, Nonlinear Petrov-Galerkin, and Monotone Mixed Methods: Introduction

 \subsection{Main results}

-The main objective of this work is to present a comprehensive abstract analysis of the inexact residual-minimization method~\eqref{eq:introInexactResMin} in the setting of \emph{Banach} spaces, and to provide motivating examples of the relevance and superiority of this method in the case of PDEs with irregular solutions.
+The main objective of this work is to present a comprehensive abstract analysis of the inexact residual-minimization method~\eqref{eq:introInexactResMin} in the setting of \emph{Banach} spaces.
 As part of our analysis, we also obtain new abstract results for the (exact) residual-minimization method~\eqref{eq:introResMin} when specifically applied in non-Hilbert spaces.
 We use the remainder of the introduction to announce the main results in this work and discuss their significance.